 Correction (1) Replace the high-pressure sensor.
 Caution: Because the high-pressure sensor connection employs a Schrader-type valve, it can be removed and replaced.
-However, the high-pressure sensor can be easily damaged by high voltage; therefore use sufficient caution with regard to static electricity.
-(2) Replace the PCB.
-(3) Correct the locations of problems in the refrigeration cycle. • Correct locations where clogging or leakage has occurred. • In the case of over-charging, recover refrigerant.
-(Adjust the amount of refrigerant).
-Guide for over-charging Be sure to connect the gauge to the high-pressure pressure outlet when checking for over-charging.
+However, the high-pressure sensor can be easily damaged by high voltage: therefore use sufficient caution with regard to static electricity (2) Benjace the PCB (3) Correct the locations of problems in the refrigeration cycle Correct locations where clogation or loaded has projurred • In the appendix were charging recover refrigerent (Adjust the amount of refrigerent) • In the case of over-charging, recover reingerant.
+(Adjust the amount of reingerant).
+Guide for over-charging Be sure to connect the gauge to the high-pressure pressure outlet when checking for over- charging.
 During cooling: The following does not apply when outdoor air temperature is low or when fan speed is controlled.
 When both compressor 1 and compressor 2 are operating, and the fan mode is 14 (maximum fan speed), then the high pressure saturation temperature should be approximately 15°C above the outdoor air temperature.
 If it is 5°C or more above this level, then it is possible that over-charging may have occurred.
 During heating: There is an indoor unit where refrigerant flow is poor (E1 temperature and discharge temperature are low), and the mechanical valve of that unit is opened to 300 pulses or more, and the E1 temperature is close to room temperature.
 However be aware that this kind of data results often when there is a height difference between indoor units.
-Reducing the amount of refrigerant will improve the refrigerant flow, however reducing it too much will increase the likelihood of alarms related to low oil level (scroll-side), the low pressure SW, and discharge temperature.
-Use caution.
-Example This alarm may result when the service valve is closed or when valve leakage (particularly from the mechanical valve) occurs.
+Beducing the amount of refrigerant will improve the refrigerant flow, however reducing it too much will increase the likelihood of alarms related to low oil level (scroll-side) the low pressure SW and discharge temperature.
+Use caution Evampla This alarm may result when the carvies value is alored or when value loakage (particularly from Example the mechanical value) occurs

 Alarm code F17

 Alarm meaning Low-pressure sensor trouble

-Alarm conditions (1) Sensor short circuit
+Alarm conditions (1) Sensor short circuit(2) Sensor open circuit

-(2) Sensor open circuit

-Probable cause (1) Sensor malfunction (including connector)
+Probable cause (1) Sensor malfunction (including connector)(2) PCB malfunction

-(2) PCB malfunction

 Check (1) Measure the sensor resistance.
 Check that the sensor is operating normally.

-(2) Use a remote monitor or a PC monitor to check the temperature that is recognized

-by the microcomputer.
+(2) Use a remote monitor or a PC monitor to check the temperature that is recognized by the microcomputer.

-Correction
+Correction -

-Example
+Example -

 Notes

 Alarm code F31 Alarm meaning Outdoor unit non-volatile memory (EEPROM) trouble Alarm conditions (1) Non-volatile memory is not present when power initialization occurs.
 (2) Read values do not match after writing to non-volatile memory is complete.
 Probable cause (1) Memory was not inserted after the PCB was replaced.
 (2) The lifetime of the non-volatile memory has been reached.
 (3) Non-volatile memory is installed incorrectly (wrong direction, bent pins, etc.).
 Check (1) Check the non-volatile memory on the PCB.
-Correction Example Notes
+Correction - Example - Notes